BenPalac1/Anit-Social-Nework-API/README.md

 This assignment I was challenged to build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
 It utilizes Express.js for routing, a MongoDB database.

-(I did not complete this assignment)
+(I did not finish this assignment, not vid showing functionality and no seeds)

 ## User Story